GuyRayOv/Spotify/README.md

 This behavior is controlled via the "split_df" flag in config.json.

 🚀 How to Run
+Download this repository to a local copy.
-Open the LAST notebook (5_spotify_models.ipynb) and run it
+Open {REPOSITORY_PATH}/src/config.json and define PROJECT_PATH variables to be your local copy Open the LAST notebook ({REPOSITORY_PATH}/notebooks/5_spotify_models.ipynb) and Run All

-2. Set up the environment
-python -m venv venv
-source venv/bin/activate     # On Windows: venv\Scripts\activate
-pip install -r requirements.txt

-3. Configure parameters

-Edit {PROJECT_PATH}/src/config.json to define:

-Input/output paths

-Algorithms and model parameters

-Split control ("split_df")

-4. Execute the pipeline

-Run notebooks manually (Jupyter/VS Code) or automatically with Papermill:

-papermill notebooks/1_data_prep.ipynb notebooks/output/1_data_prep_output.ipynb
-papermill notebooks/2_eda.ipynb notebooks/output/2_eda_output.ipynb
-papermill notebooks/3_cleansing.ipynb notebooks/output/3_cleansing_output.ipynb
-papermill notebooks/4_feature_engineering.ipynb notebooks/output/4_feature_engineering_output.ipynb
-papermill notebooks/5_model_selection.ipynb notebooks/output/5_model_selection_output.ipynb

 📊 Project Deliverables

-Jupyter Notebooks – one per ML pipeline stage

-Configuration File – centralized global parameters
+Jupyter Notebooks – one per ML pipeline stage {REPOSITORY_PATH}/notebooks Configuration File – centralized global parameters {REPOSITORY_PATH}/src/config.json Presentation Deck – key insights and visualizations: {REPOSITORY_PATH}/data/Spotify Dataset.pptx

-Serialized Files (.pkl) – intermediate artifacts for reproducibility

-Presentation Deck – key insights and visualizations:
-{PROJECT_PATH}/data/Spotify Dataset.pptx

 🧠 Key Libraries